 Conclusion

 Many organizations operate globally.
 So it becomes a hindrance complying with the laws and regulations of different countries at once.
-Organizations must comply with these laws and regulations otherwise they might face legal implications or even a lawsuit.
+Organizations with maternity leave meaning must comply with these laws and regulations otherwise they might face legal implications or even a lawsuit.

 Fortunately, this hindrance can be solved easily and now organizations can comply with local rules and regulations using Zimyo Payroll.